ledav-net/mp3-quick-search/README.md

 Change the domain name `mp3.example.com` and the ip range as appropriate to suit your needs...
 Or change your `/etc/hosts` to redirect `mp3.example.com` to the ip of your web server.
-This is just an example...
+You can also move the .css and the .png files in separate directories in '~/mp3-quick-search' and use aliases.
+Here this is just an easy working example...

 Then you should be able to browse `https://mp3.example.com/` from your workstation in the `192.168.1.x` ip range as a regular user `foo` with the